Key Takeaways

 How does Mission Connection approach treatment for disorganized thinking?

-Mission Connection provides comprehensive, individualized treatment that addresses both the symptoms and underlying causes of disorganized thinking.
+Mission Connection Healthcare provides thorough, individualized treatment that addresses both the symptoms and underlying causes of disorganized thinking.

 Our multi-modal approach combines medication management by experienced psychiatrists, evidence-based therapies including CBT and cognitive remediation, family therapy and education, and social skills training to address the symptoms of disorganized thinking and its underlying cause.